Bitter Gourd (Karela): Uses, Health Benefits, Side Effects

 https://www.ncbi.nlm.nih.gov/labs/pmc/articles/PMC5414453/

 Disclaimer: This article is intended for informational purposes only.
-Any information associated with this article should not be considered as a substitute for prescriptions suggested by local health care professionals.
+Any information associated with this article should not be considered a substitute for prescriptions suggested by local health care professionals.

 Recommended Articles: